dan-carroll/danreads/documents/_reviews/fantasy/_posts/the_measure_of_the_magic.md

 author_page: terry_brooks
 publisher: Del Rey Books
 copyright: 2011
-description: "For five hundred years, the survivors of the Great Wars lived peacefully in a valley sanctuary shielded by powerful magic from the dangerous outside world.
-But the enchanted barriers have crumbled, and the threat of annihilation looms large once more."
+summary: "For five hundred years, the survivors of the Great Wars lived peacefully in a valley sanctuary shielded by powerful magic from the dangerous outside world.
+But the enchanted barriers have crumbled, and the threat of annihilation looms large once more.
+As he lay dying, Sider Ament, bearer of the last black staff and protector of the valley, gave stewardship of the powerful talisman to the young Tracker Panterra Qu.
+Now the newly anointed Knight of the Word must take up the battle against evil wherever it threatens: from without, where an army of bloodthirsty Trolls is massing for invasion; and from within, where the Elf king of Arborlon has been murdered, his daughter stands accused, and a heinous conspiracy is poised to subjugate the kingdom.
+But even these affairs will pale beside the most harrowing menace Panterra is destined to confront—a nameless, merciless agent of darkness on a relentless mission: to claim the last black staff . . . and the life of whoever wields it."
 genre: fantasy
 format: hardcover
 number_pages: 383